24f1001256/test-sum-sales-20251012154236/README.md

 ## Overview
 This project implements a solution for the following task: test-sum-sales-20251012154236

-**Brief:** Publish a single-page site that displays 'Hello World' in large text, uses Bootstrap 5 from CDN, and has a blue background.
+**Brief:** Update the page to display 'Hello World - Updated!' and add a button that shows an alert when clicked.

 ## Features
-1. Page displays 'Hello World'
+1. Page displays 'Hello World - Updated!'
-2. Bootstrap 5 is loaded from CDN
+2. Page has a clickable button
-3. Background is blue
+3. Button shows alert on click
-4. Repo has MIT license
+4. Bootstrap 5 is still loaded
-5. README.md is professional
+5. README.md is updated

 ## Setup
 This is a static HTML application that requires no build steps.